sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/rna_seq_advanced_tutorial.md

 gene for example) a count matrix shows how many reads were mapped to this feature.

-Various rules are used to assign counts to features
+Various rules can be used to assign counts to features

 ![](media/htseq.png)